 1. Plants – During photosynthesis, plants produce oxygen as a by-product.
 In fact, they produce so much oxygen that we humans and other animals couldn’t survive without them!

-2. The Sun – The sun creates our atmosphere and provides the energy that drives photosynthesis.
+2. The Sun – The sun is responsible for creating our atmosphere and providing the energy that drives photosynthesis.
+Without the sun, there would be no oxygen on Earth.

-3. Waterfalls – As water tumbles over a waterfall, it picks up oxygen from the air and dissolves it into the water.
-This dissolved oxygen is released into the air when the water droplets fall back down.
+3. Waterfalls – As the water tumbles over a waterfall, it picks up oxygen from the air and dissolves it into the water.
+This dissolved oxygen is then released into the air when the water droplets fall back down.

 4. Lightning – During a thunderstorm, lightning strikes release large amounts of ozone (a form of molecular oxygen) into the air.
 This ozone helps to cleanse the air and makes it fresh and breathable.

-5. Humans – When we breathe in, our lungs take in atmospheric oxygen and transport it to our cells, where it is used for respiration.
+5. Humans – When we breathe in, our lungs take in atmospheric oxygen and transport it to our cells where it is used for respiration.

 Conclusion